miilton844/Star-Wars/README.md

 Deployment : https://star-wars-zoomin.herokuapp.com/

-Please notice that the app might be asleep - so dont panic :) and try to launch again if it doesnt launch at the first time.
+Please notice that the deployed app might be asleep, so the first time you try to launch it will probably hang up.
+Dont panic!!!! :), this is an expected behaviour of the app due to it being served in a freemium model.
+Please try to launch again after some seconds.

 This is a  project challenge.
 In this project I have built a website where a user can choose and select is favorite star wars movie.
 There are 2 sections - table contents and movie details.
 The project was built with React and Typescript.
 The data is fetched from the Star Wars API: SWAPI https://swapi.dev